Shelties: Small Dogs with Big Brains

 What's the best way to train a Sheltie?
 I recommend clicker training.
 It's a gentle, conditional dog training method that uses only positive reinforcement to teach your Sheltie obedience.

 It's beautifully simple really.
 When paired with a command, the clicking sound ingrains the habit for your dog to listen and respond appropriately.
-It's based on a natural way for both dogs (and humans!) to learn, allowing you to train new behaviors your smart Smehtlei in just a few repetitions.
+It's based on a natural way for both dogs (and humans!) to learn, allowing you to train new behaviors in your smart Sheltie in just a few repetitions.

 Are Shelties a Healthy Dog Breed?